richard-timpson/CS-3500/PS4/Resources/README.txt

 Also need to make sure that all code is refactored, tested well, and is documented Hoping to finish today in the next 2 hours.

+Pseudocode for setcontents of cell fuction

+check if null or invalid, throw exception if it is a double, change the contents (and value of the cell) to a double, and recalculate all other cells If it is a string, change the contents(and value of the cell) to a string, and recalculate all other cells If it a string starts with equal(make sure that you can parse as a formula).
+If changing formula would cause circular dependency, throw error.
+Otherwise, chang the contents to a formula, and recalculate the value of all other cells.